minoad/articles/README.md

 ## Summary

+- setup/
+    - Contains items useful for setting up environments that will be used to write and demonstrate the content of the articles.
+- setup/Makefile
-The k8s repo contains the deployment instructions to setup for executing and supporting the articles.
+    - Makefile that contains commands to setup the environment.
-I am also including style guides and default project information to support quick lookups.
+- setup/scripts/
+    - Contains runtime helper scripts.
+- articles/
+    - Contains the articles themselves.
+- style_guides_cheatsheets/
+    - Contains cheatsheets and style guides for various tools and technologies.

 ## Articles Completed